 Federal Child Pornography Laws

 Title 18 of the United States Code, Section 2252 criminalizes the willful possession, creation, distribution, and transportation of child pornography.
 This code section provides for severe criminal penalties, as we will discuss below.
 If you or a family member has been charged child pornography in federal court, in violation of 18 U.S.C. § 2252, early intervention by an experienced federal criminal defense attorney is critical.
 To better understand this code section, and its application, it is helpful to begin with the language of the statute itself.
-Subsection (a) of Section 2252 defines categories of persons and conduct which are covered by the law.
+The subsections define categories of persons and conduct which are covered by the law.
 The first category is, “any person who—